brianadams2337/acme-shop-flo/.changeset/happy-kids-tan.md

 '@scayle/storefront-boilerplate-nuxt': patch
 ---

-Removed deprecated `AppFooter` component as it has been replaced by `CMSAppFooter`
+CMS: Removed deprecated `AppFooter` component as it has been replaced by `CMSAppFooter`